Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 -

-Install the stub shafts in the 3/4" holes and securely weld the rounded/shortened
+Install the new spindle shafts in the drilled holes and securely weld the

-bolt heads to the backside of each steering knuckle.
-For the tires
+[shortened] bolt heads to the backside of each steering knuckle.

-are positioned perpendicular (90°) to the flat on the knuckles!
+make sure they are positioned perpendicular (90°) to the knuckle bracket

 -

-Install the steering knuckles on the axle, then the tires, and stand back
+Install the modified steering knuckles on the axle, then the tires, and stand

-from the front of the tractor to visually check that the tires are positioned
+back from the front of the tractor to visually check to see if the tires

-A Pivoting Axle Vs. a Solid-Mounted Axle for Competition Pulling?
+Pivoting Axle VS Solid-Mounted Axle for Competition Pulling -

-I've seen modified garden tractors with a swivel front axle and I've seen
+I've seen competition garden pulling tractors with the OEM swivel front axle

-pull any better than the other.
-So it seems it's just the pullers' preference
+or steer down the track any better than the other.
+So it seems it's just

 How to Repair Worn Pivot Pin Holes for the Front Axle -

-place and then the pin will pivot in the holes in the support braces.
-When
+break, and then the pivoting pin will pivot and wear the holes oblong

 -

-Drill or ream the holes in the braces to exactly 1.000".
+Drill or ream the holes in the bracket to exactly 1.000".

 -

-Fabricate a steel reducer sleeve bushing (spacer) that measures 3/4" i.d.
+Fabricate a steel reducer steel sleeve spacer ring that measures 3/4" i.d.

 x 1.003" o.d. for a press-fit.